aminabuzahra/aminabuzahra/README.md

 ## 🚀 About Me

-With a B.Sc. in Computer Science and experience as a Java Devloper, Unity Developer and DevOps Engineer, with a passion for blending software development with operations to create scalable and efficient solutions.
-My journey in tech began with software development, specializing in Python and C#, and has expanded into the realms of DevOps, cloud integration, and infrastructure automation.
+With a B.Sc. in Computer Science and experience as a Java and Python Devloper, Unity/C# Developer, Front-end Developer, and DevOps Engineer, with a passion for blending software development with operations to create scalable and efficient solutions.
+My journey in tech began with software development, and has expanded into the realms of DevOps, cloud integration, and infrastructure automation.

 ## 🛠 Technical Skills

-- **Programming Languages**: Proficient in Python, Bash, C#, and Java.
+- **Programming Languages**: Proficient in Python, Bash, C#, JavaScript and Java.
 - **Game Development**: Experienced Unity Developer, with hands-on experience in VR applications.
+- **Frontend Web Development**: Proficient in HTML, CSS, JavaScript, and React.
+I create interactive and responsive web applications.
 - **Cloud Technologies**: Skilled in AWS Cloud Services(EC2, EBS, EKS, IAM, S3, VPC, Lambda, CloudWatch, DynamoDB, SQS & SNS), leveraging cloud resources for scalable solutions.
 - **Containers & Orchestration**: Skilled in Docker, Kubernetes, and Helm, focusing on containerized environments and orchestration to ensure robust deployment strategies.
 - **CI/CD & DevOps Tools**: Jenkins, ArgoCD, Nexus, Terraform, and Ansible for continuous integration and deployment, infrastructure as code, and automation.
 - **Monitoring Tools**: Elasticsearch, Kibana, Grafana, Prometheus, FluentD.
-- **Creative & Development Tools**: Skilled in Unity3D, Blender, and Adobe Creative Suite (Photoshop, Illustrator, After Effects, Premiere), along with Ableton DAW for game development and digital art/sound creation.
+- **Creative & Design Tools**: Skilled in Unity3D, Blender, and Adobe Creative Suite (Photoshop, Illustrator, After Effects, Premiere), along with Ableton DAW for game development and digital art/sound creation.
 - **IoT Platforms**: Hands-on experience teaching and creating projects with Arduino and Raspberry Pi.

 ## 🎓 Education